hadoop-sandbox/hadoop-sandbox/README.md

 ssh-copy-id -i ~/.ssh/yarn.pub yarn
 ```

-To login to client node, you can then use
+To log in to client node, you can then use
 ```bash
 ssh yarn
 ```